WildbookOrg/wbia-tpl-curvrank-v2/train/README.md

 # Training

 Before training, create a .csv file of the format `data/train.csv`.
+Provided `prepare_training_data.py` was used for construction of this file from an older ibeis database.

 ## Coarse